aslansd/DNNforVPL/README.md

 # DNNforVPL
-A deep learning model for visual perceptual learning
+Understanding generalization in a deep learning model of visual perceptual